 The episode explores themes of humanity, morality, and the potential of space exploration.

-The Star Trek: Discovery seasons 1-2 is next on our list.
-This is the first series to feature Michael Burnham, an officer, as the main character.
-Burnham is the USS Discovery NCC-1031’s science specialist.
+Next on our list is Star Trek: Discovery seasons 1-2.
+This is the first Star Trek series to feature Michael Burnham, an officer, as the main character.
+Burnham is the science specialist on the USS Discovery NCC-1031.

 In the first Star Trek Discovery season, Michael and her crew dealt with a galaxy on the brink of war.
 While in the second Star Trek Discovery season, she and her crew had to chase The Red Angel, a mysterious entity.
 It even showed Michael and her crew embark on a one-way trip to the furthest distance ever.
 You'll also find several Star Trek decor ideas in this series!